How Long Will 4mm Brake Pads Last?

 MOT can fail on brake pads if it reaches below the level of 1.5mm of thickness.
 Thus unless you have not worn out this many brake pads, MOT will be fine and won’t fail.

-As you know, brake pads are the most common part of the whole braking system, and it wears out with time and uses; thus, you should keep checking as they can affect the braking and performance of your vehicle.
+As you know, brake pads are the most common part of the whole braking system, and they wear out with time and use; thus, you should keep checking as they can affect the braking and performance of your vehicle.

 It can make braking less effective, which can be dangerous if you are on a busy road or driving in town.